What is Monese?

 Monese is great for travellers and works well if you are looking to set up an account quickly in another country.
 It allows fee-free card payments and some fee-free ATM withdrawals abroad, something you can only dream of with a traditional bank.

 Finally, if you regularly need to make international money transfers and hold multiple currencies, you should check out Revolut, which beats Monese by allowing you to hold and transfer around 30 different currencies for free.
+Get started by downloading the app.

 More guides on Finder